-Any individual who works for a company thinks about their benefits in addition to their salaries.
+Any individual who works for a company thinks about their benefits and their salaries.
 As an employee, you must know about filing your claim worker’s compensation claim correctly in case of injury.
 Your compensation claims are essential to cover your hospital bills and the days you miss from work.
-You need to file your disability benefits as well if you miss some days going to work.
+You need to file your disability benefits if you miss some days going to work.
 You will need the assistance of an injury lawyer and discuss your legal rights as your initial step.

 But before you proceed to your lawyer, you need to prepare yourself some essential questions to ask for advice and learn the details of the worker’s compensation law.